piotrsiupa/git-istash/README.md

 ### Other things different in standard `stash` (that may or may not be considered bugs)
 - Options can now follow non-option arguments (like they are allowed to in POSIX utilities).
 - Option `--no-include-untracked` doesn't override `--all` anymore.
   (Instead, ignored files are included if both options are specified.)
+- A new option `--leave-staged` skips staged files when creating a stash and leaves them untouched.
+- A new option `--staged` skips non-staged files when creating a stash and leaves them untouched.
 - Option `--patch` now works with untracked files.
 - Options `--patch` and `--pathspec-from-file` are allowed together now.
 - Files in index are affected by the pathspec now.